kurty51114/Assignment1_2420/README.md

 cat ~/.ssh/<public-key>.pub
 ```

+> [!NOTE]
-*The cat command (meaning concatenate) prints out the contents of any file whose path we input as the argument for the command.*
+> The cat command (meaning concatenate) prints out the contents of any file whose path we input as the argument for the command.*

 2. Save the contents of the file listed below the command.
 We will be using this line later on when completing the cloud-init file.